20 Best Souvenirs from Japan

 © 2023 Starbucks Coffee Company.
 All rights reserved.

-Starbucks is another example of a foreign brand so highly Japanized that its uniquely Japanese products have gained popularity both inside the country and abroad.
 Every season comes with a wide selection of Starbucks tumblers and mugs only available in Japan, with seasonal motifs like cherry blossom-themed tumblers or ones that feature Japanese landmarks like Mt.
 Fuji, these items are not only practical but also make great souvenirs.
 The designs are often limited editions, making them a must-have for collectors and Starbucks fans.

-Find out more about Starbucks tumblers at the following link!
+▽Find out more about Starbucks tumblers!▽

 17. 100 Yen Shops and 3 Coins Shops

-100 yen stores like Daiso and 3 Coins stores (because most items cost 300 yen) are extremely popular in Japan both among locals and tourists and for good reason!
+3 Coins Shop100 yen stores like Daiso and 3 Coins stores (because most items cost 300 yen) are extremely popular in Japan both among locals and tourists and for good reason!
 They offer a wide range of well-designed items at an unbelievably affordable price.
 You can find everything from kitchenware and stationery to beauty products and souvenirs.
-These stores are a treasure trove of unique and useful items that make great souvenirs or gifts.
-You can find items that are only available in Japan, making them the perfect souvenir without breaking the bank.

 Fashion